jasperproject/jasper-client/README.md

 Go to Carnegie Mellon University's [lmtool page](http://www.speech.cs.cmu.edu/tools/lmtool-new.html), upload the text file, and compile the "knowledge base".
-The "knowledge base" is nothing more than a bunch of files combined into a zip file.
-Download and unzip
+The "knowledge base" is nothing more than a bunch of files.
+Download and unzip them:
-it:

 ```
 $ wget <URL of the TAR????.tgz FILE>